wombathead/wombathead.github.io/_posts/2023-11-01-transferring-files-between-linux-and-android.md

 After you’re done you can unmount using `fusermount -u ~/mnt`.
 Android File Transfer also provides a GUI utility, which you can run connecting the device and then running the `android-file-transfer` program.

-## Transferring Files Wirelessly
+## Wirelessly

 If for some reason you can't use a cable (mine decided to just stop working for transferring files recently) then you can do so wirelessly using [KDEConnect](https://kdeconnect.kde.org/).
 This requires you to install the KDEConnect app on both devices.
-Then you can run `kdeconnect` on your computer and control the connected device from there, or vice versa and run the KDEConnect app on the Android device and use the interface to transfer the files.
+Then you can run the program on your computer and control the connected device from there, or vice versa and run the KDEConnect app on the Android device and use the interface to transfer the files.
+You can run `kdeconnect-app` to run the GUI, but so far I have been using it a lot to transfer photo albums between my laptop and phone and the GUI makes it difficult/tedious/impossible to bulk send files.
+Instead I have found it easier to use the CLI by running `kdeconnect-cli`.
+If I'm in the directory where the photos I want transferred live then I can get the whole album across by running `kdeconnect-cli -n <device name> --share *.jpg`.

 ## Footnotes